 Recovery will be one of the biggest challenges of 2021.
 Critical to this will be addressing the devastating impact of Covid-19, as well as Brexit, on equalities.
 If we don’t tackle this head on, we risk an even more polarised city of haves and have–nots, pervading all aspects of city life from homes to employment to wellbeing.
 With pressures including ongoing crisis management, uncertainty, resource deficit and a lack of joined–up working, it is hard to know which way to turn.

 Future of London’s major 2021 project – Building Recovery: closing the gap – will share successful approaches to tackling the equity gap from across the capital, as well as other UK and overseas cities.
-Linking to London’s recovery missions, themes include: upskilling for green and growth industries, affordable homes and public space, transport, culture and the arts, and climate justice in London and beyond.
+Linking to London’s recovery missions, themes include: upskilling for green and growth industries, affordable homes, public space, transport, and culture and the arts in London and beyond.
 The programme will shine a light on innovative projects working to close the equity gap and explore how new ways of collaborating across sectors – including communities – can safeguard fairer cities for all.

 Programme and events

-We are currently developing the full programme for this project.
-Watch this space for updates and on FoL’s events page.
+We are still developing the full programme for this project.
+Watch this space for further updates and on FoL’s events page.